 Finally, I would add that it’s best to write your theology in pencil: you’re probably going to erase and adjust it many times as you seek answers from the text.

 BEP: What has research on and time spent in the holy lands done for you personally?
 These have given me a deeper understanding of the text.
 I realize that many times, we can easily and unknowingly put our own traditions and interpretations on what we read.
 We’ve heard a passage preached and taught one way for so long, that we just accept what we’ve heard, and we may be shocked when we go and read a biblical story ourselves and begin asking questions of the text’s surrounding context.

 Studying this way has made me less selfish.
 Studying rabbinic literature with my professor in Israel showed me so much more about the life of Jesus—who He was and what He did, and His life of faith was clearer to me than it had ever been.
 Each time I go, I learn more.

 In these contexts, God becomes more brilliant than you could ever imagine.

-Note: CHLS exists here to resource not only pastors but the people in the pew.
-We exist to resource anyone and everyone, whether they have traveled with us or not.
-It doesn’t matter: they are here to serve you!
+A note from CHLS: we exist to resource not only pastors but people in the pew—whether they have traveled to the Holy Lands with us or not.
+We are here to serve all!
 Learn more at www.holylandsstudies.org.